message/iata/CL.md

 7. Passengers could be subject to a COVID-19 PCR test upon arrival; and
 - are subject to quarantine for up to 7 days.
 Passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival are subject to quarantine until test results are ready.
 Details can be found at <a href="https://chile.gob.cl/chile/en/ingreso-a-chile-desde-el-exterior">https://chile.gob.cl/chile/en/ingreso-a-chile-desde-el-exterior</a> .
 8. Passengers younger than 18 years traveling unaccompanied are subject to quarantine at home.
+9. Airline crew could be subject to quarantine for up to 7 days.
+- This does not apply to:
+- airline crew with a COVID-19 vaccination certificate showing that they were fully vaccinated and received a booster dose at most 6 months before arrival;
+- airline crew with a negative COVID-19 antigen or RT-PCR test taken at least every 7 days.